fhiso/core-concepts-eg/README.md

 All documents are written in the [markdown](https://help.github.com/articles/markdown-basics) format.

 Modifications by CCEG members and pull requests from others should only be done with regards to the first phase of documentation and analysis.
-The mailing list will be the primary means of coordination during the second phase and as such all contributions, thoughts, and opinions should be brought up there.
+The mailing list will be the primary means of coordination during the second phase and as such all contributions, thoughts, and opinions should be discussed there.